sombriks/sombriks-hq/src/assets/posts/0025-migrations-with-liquibase-and-sql.md

 The files are read in alphabetical order therefore is a good call to timestamp them.

+Note: you can have more than one changeset per file. which is good to assure some transactional consistency on older databases.

 ## make sql templates easily

 Create those files in the proper name and format can be a bit boring, so you can